-In this blog post, I will discuss the major differences between shaving and trimming of hair.
-I will compare and contrast the advantages and disadvantages of shaving the hair on different parts of your body to trimming the hair on different parts of your body.
+In this blog post, I will discuss the major differences between shaving and trimming.
+I will compare and contrast the advantages and disadvantages of shaving and trimming your hair on different parts of your body.

 History of shaving hair:

 The Ancient Greeks shaved their beards only in times of mourning.
 Romans grew their beards while in mourning.
 The Egyptian priests practiced shaving for personal hygiene.